tairasoul/yahd2mm/README.md

 also works with already-extracted mod folders, will move them instead (because c# doesnt let you do Directory.Copy for some godforsaken reason)

 ## todo

-more nexus integration (properly get mod version from nexus, show author, open mod on nexus)

-custom groups in mod list

 properly deploy with priorities when enabling/disabling in mod list